By Gemma Nardone

 - Homestay income is a viable way to boost income.
 In my case it’s tax free.

 - Meal plans help to control costs, and ensure a balanced diet.

-- Providing students with a Welcome Letter manages expectations for all concerned.
+- Giving students a Welcome Letter manages expectations for all concerned.
 Some of our requests include:

 - please keep shower time to a reasonable period.